Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 General Information

-You apply for beneficiaries after you’ve applied and been accepted for the main (titular) digital nomad.
+You apply for beneficiaries after you’ve applied and been accepted for the primary/main (titular) digital nomad.
 You need to put the titular visa holder’s visa number into the beneficiary application.

 Each beneficiary is a separate application and individual approval process.
-So if you have a partner and 3 kids, that’s 4 applications.
+So if you have a partner and 3 kids, that’s 4 beneficiary applications.
 It is, unfortunately, not guaranteed that they will accept all beneficiaries.
-We know a few families who, seemingly randomly, have had one child denied.
-But, the good news is, usually they accept everyone!
+But, the good news is, usually they accept everyone, on the same timeframe!

 Each application has a visa application fee, visa fee, and (if 7+ years old) cedula fee.